Assistant Professor of Management Information Systems

-We seek applicants with a strong interest in teaching and scholarship in the fields in Management Information Systems as well as the desire to participate in the expansion of the College’s Data Science programs.
+We seek applicants with a strong interest in teaching and scholarship in the fields in Management Information Systems as well as the desire to participate in the expansion of the College’s Data Science/Data Analytics programs.
 Applicants should have the ability to teach a variety of undergraduate MIS, data science, and business courses.
-Courses may include: Decision Support Systems and Business Intelligence (BUS 308), Management Information Systems (BUS 310), Data Communications/Networking/Security (BUS 307), Introduction to Data Science (DSC 101), Quantitative Analysis (BUS 206), and First-Year Business Experience (BUS 101).
-Course descriptions can be found here: http://catalog.stonehill.edu/content.php?catoid=9&navoid=410

 Founded by the Congregation of Holy Cross in 1948, Stonehill is a private Catholic college located just 22-miles from downtown Boston on a beautiful 384-acre campus in Easton, Massachusetts.
 With a student to faculty ratio of 13:1, the College engages its 2,400+ students in 80+ rigorous academic programs in the liberal arts, sciences, and pre-professional fields.
 Stonehill College’s mission includes a commitment to fostering social justice.

+The application deadline is August 12, 2018.
 Interested applicants should submit online a letter of application (cover letter), curriculum vitae, and evidence of teaching effectiveness (such as summaries of student evaluations).
-Two letters of recommendation are also required.
-At the conclusion of the application, you are asked to provide contact information of your recommendation writers to submit letters confidentially through our website.
-Instructions will be sent directly to the reference writer.
+Two recommendation letters are also required and each should be submitted online by the reference.
 Submit required documentation via the URL link: